Eternity Law International News Company registration in St. Kitts and Nevis

 Share it:

 This country builds upon its reputation as a stable and investment-friendly country in the Eastern Caribbean.
 Having its official provisions amended, effective digital processes, and a pro-business tax policy, the Federation is an appealing destination for foreign investors interested in privacy and optimizing their taxes.
-On January 1, 2025, a temporary VAT reduction from 17% to 13% for the first half of the year currently came into effect.

 This measure was taken to improve economic activity, drive consumer spending, and provide a reprieve for business-structures operating under the territory’s regulatory umbrella.
 The initiative is part of an overall fiscal policy meant to attract investment and increase liquidity.